AndCre87/andreacremaschi.github.io/index.md

 mixed types in the model.
 Other research interests concern model-based cluster analysis, graphical models and multiple response analysis.

 ## ...and a little more
 Work is one of my priorities - for sure - but not the only one.
 I like to keep myself busy with many activities.
 I often swim, do yoga and walk in the nature.
 When climate/season allows, I really like cross-country skiing (something I learnt in Norway!).
-For more relaxing times, I am a decent cook and enjpoy gathering herbs, berries and mushrooms.
+For more relaxing times, I am a decent cook and enjoy gathering herbs, berries and mushrooms.

-Here are some more pictures of me:

 <img src="subFig2.jpg" alt="drawing" width="140"/>  <img src="subFig3.jpg" alt="drawing" width="140"/>  <img src="subFig4.jpg" alt="drawing" width="140"/> <img src="subFig5.jpg" alt="drawing" width="140"/>